Senolytic Pulse Protocol

 It also lands quercetin within the range used in multiple human oral studies while keeping total pill burden manageable.

-Use this when the conservative entry pulse is well tolerated and a stronger trial-aligned exposure is desired without trying to fully replicate non-liposomal fisetin milligram totals.
+Use this when the conservative entry pulse is well tolerated and a stronger trial-aligned exposure is desired.

 Days 1-2: Fisetin Pro Liposomal 3 capsules twice daily, total 6 capsules/day = 900 mg fisetin/day.